Django comes with a test suite of its own, in the tests directory of the code base. It’s our policy to make sure all tests pass at all times.

 - A default database.
 This database should use the backend that you want to use for primary testing

 - A database with the alias other.
 The other database is used to establish that queries can be directed to different databases.
 As a result, this database can use any backend you want.
 It doesn’t need to use the same backend as the default database (although it can use the same backend if you want to).
+It cannot be the same database as the default.

 If you’re using a backend that isn’t SQLite, you will need to provide other details for each database: